KyleKing/mdformat-admon/README.md

 ## Development

-This package utilises [flit](https://flit.readthedocs.io) as the build engine, and [tox](https://tox.readthedocs.io) for test automation.
+This package utilizes [flit](https://flit.readthedocs.io) as the build engine, and [tox](https://tox.readthedocs.io) for test automation.

 To install these development dependencies: